 Personal data we collect

-- your name, e-mail address, contact details and communication preferences when you complete forms on our website or sign up to our training;
+- your name, e-mail address, contact details and communication preferences when you complete forms on our website;

 - a range of information about you in our volunteer registration form which is optional and only used to help you to volunteer;